 According to the USDAA, there are over 150 breeds of dogs, including mixed-breed dogs, involved in agility.
-Some breeds, like the Australian Shepherd, are known for excelling at the sport.
+Some breeds, like the Australian Shepherd and the Dutch Shepherd, are known for excelling at the sport.
 However, you should not let the fact that you have a Golden Retriever or a mixed-breed dog stop you from trying it.
 If your dog is playful and energetic, it will probably enjoy agility training.

 If you work on agility training at home, your backyard is likely a controlled environment with very few distractions.
 This can make going to a competition difficult because your dog is not used to the hectic environment.

 It's a good idea to proof your dog's training in different locations to prepare it for distractions.
 Invite a few friends over to cheer on your dog so it gets used to a crowd.
 You might also want to go to a training center or find local trainers who also have the obstacles set up in their backyard.
 If your obstacles are portable, you could even take them to a park.